 Maintaining brotherly love can be difficult, and trust becomes a tricky thing when you’re a Viking.
 But amidst all the rampaging and marauding, you have to keep in mind how your decisions are going to affect your brother who isn’t very different from you.

-Both of you leave Norway behind in search for a new life and settlement in England.
+Both of you leave Norway behind in search of a new life and settlement in England.
 But due to the set of events that take place in Valhalla, precipitated by your decisions, Sigurd may end up staying in England or going back to Norway – it all depends on you.